GQLoom

 })

-It must be ensured that the order of the return array of the query function matches the order of the IDs array.
-The DataLoader relies on this order to merge the results correctly.
+It is necessary to ensure that the order of the returned array of the query function is consistent with the order of the IDs array.
+DataLoader relies on this order to correctly merge the results.

 On this page